fsantanna/go-ipfs/IPPS.md

   Avoid forwarding items already exchanged between peers.

 - Cooperation between peers:
-  Publishers have interest in their messages reaching their subscribers.
+  A publisher has interest that its messages reach its subscribers.
-  Subscribers have interest in the publishers messages.
+  A subscriber has interest that publishers messages reach itself.
-  The `ledger` could take this into account, but would require end-to-end acknowledging.
+  The `ledger` could take these into account, but would require end-to-end acknowledging.